viewsetting/Attack4Good/Bayesian_Optimization/README.md

 Excute the command below in terminal.

-- Model: [ 'rf ', 'gb' ], 'rf' for random forest and 'gb' for gradient boosting
+- model: [ 'rf ', 'gb' ], 'rf' for random forest and 'gb' for gradient boosting
-- Budget: integer, the running time of BO
+- budget: integer, the running time of BO
 - add_label: the label of poison data point

 ```